Ar-Kareem/puzzle_solver/README.md

 # Puzzles

-The puzzles that have solvers implemented are listed below.
-Each puzzle has a simple example input board followed by the code to utilize this package and solve the puzzle, followed by the scripts output, and finally the solved puzzle.
+Each puzzle in this repo have a simple example input board followed by the code to utilize this package and solve the puzzle, followed by the scripts output, and finally the solved puzzle.

+Some of the puzzles implemented are shown below.

 ## Sudoku (Puzzle Type #2)